ZakariaBouguira/mini-zig/README.md

 # Mini-Zig

 Mini-Zig is a Zig language utility designed to minify Zig source files by removing commented lines.
 It's a simple yet effective tool for developers looking to clean up their Zig code by stripping out unnecessary comments.
-With the recent update, it now provides an option to keep documentation comments (`///`) in the file, offering more flexibility in how you clean up your code.
+It also provides options for keeping documentation comments and trimming spaces, offering a customizable approach to streamline your Zig code.

 ## Features

-- **Remove Comments**: Mini-Zig efficiently removes both full-line comments (starting with //) and inline comments (comments that appear on the same line after code).
+- **Remove Full-Line and Inline Comments**: Mini-Zig removes both full-line comments (starting with `//`) and inline comments (comments that appear on the same line after code).
-- **Keep Documentation Comments**: You can choose to retain documentation comments (///) in the source files with the -keep-doc flag.
+- **Keep Documentation Comments**: Option to retain documentation comments (`///`) in the source files.
-- **Whitespace Handling**: Capable of handling files with leading whitespace before comments.
+- **Trim Spaces**: Ability to trim leading and trailing spaces from each line in the source file for a cleaner look.
+- **Flexible Output Options**: Choose to overwrite the input file or specify a different output file.
-- **CLI Interface**: Easy-to-use command-line interface.
+- **Command-Line Interface**: Enhanced command-line interface with options for different minification needs.
-- **In-memory Processing**: Processes files entirely in memory for quick execution.
+- **In-memory Processing**: Efficient in-memory processing for quick execution.

 ## Getting Started